pandorasNox/go-savage-worlds/README.md

   - android
     - hindrance: OUTSIDER (Major): Androids subtract 2 from Persuasion rolls when interacting with anyone besides other androids, and have no legal rights in most areas (they’re generally considered property).
 - subskills (roadmap v1.1)
-  - in racial ability pace modifiers
+  - in racial ability
+    - pace modifiers
+      - e.g. agurian, avion ...
+    - CAN’T SWIM (-2 to swim)
   - edge adjustments
   - hindrance adjustment
 - pace